kwasielewska/PerQoDA/README.md

 #### Instalation
 - Install Weles:
 1. Unpack Weles.zip on local disk
-2. Install the Weles from local folder, for example: pip install -e D:\weles-master
+2. Install the Weles from local folder, for example: pip install -e D:\weles-master, or unzip it the python/jupyter directory for local import of Weles module
 3. In Jupyter Notebook, execute the following commands:
    - import sys
    - sys.path.append('D:\weles-master')